John Mauer

 John W. Mauer (September 4, 1901 – December 20, 1978) was an American college basketball, baseball and football coach and multi-sport college athlete.
 During the course of his 36-year collegiate coaching career, Mauer was the head basketball coach at the University of Kentucky, Miami University (Ohio), the University of Tennessee, the U.S. Military Academy, and the University of Florida.
 John was the head coach of the Tennessee baseball team.
-John also served as the defensive backs coach for Tennessee under head coach General Robert Neyland.
+John also served as the defensive backs coach for Tennessee under head coaches General Robert Neyland, Bowden Wyatt, and Jim McDonald.
 After coaching his college coaching career, John worked under Vince Lombardi scouting players for the Green Bay Packers.
 Mauer also scouted for the San Francisco 49ers, Atlanta Falcons, and New York Giants.

 Early life and education

 Mauer was born in 1901 at Aurora, Illinois.
 Both of his parents died by the time he was 13 years old, and he was raised by his older sister.
 With the financial assistance of a local businessman, he attended Batavia High School in Batavia, Illinois and was able to enroll in college.

 Mauer attended the University of Illinois in Urbana, Illinois from 1922 to 1926, where he played for the Illinois Fighting Illini men's basketball team.
 As a player, he was remembered for being one of the pioneers of one-handed shooting.
 While attending Illinois, his roommate was Illini football great Harold E. "Red" Grange.
 Mauer was named Outstanding Athlete and Scholar in the Big Ten Conference as a senior, and graduated from Illinois with a bachelor's degree in 1926.